4 Min Read

 Toxic relationships often end in spite or revenge.
 You don’t want to find yourself on the receiving end of untruths about yourself or your situation.
 It may be wise to walk away civilly and politely, documenting everything as it happens.

-If you can, limit your conversations with your partner to text messages, as text messages will leave a running record of everything you’ve discussed.
+Text messages are iffier - they frequently roll off your phone after a certain period of time and are much easier to delete.
 If you do speak to your partner on the phone, speak in front of a trusted person who can provide emotional support.

-3. Don’t Wait for Permission To Leave
+3. Don’t Wait for Permission to Leave

 According to relationship experts, staying in your relationship longer isn’t going to fix the situation.
 Your partner needs professional help that you aren’t in a position to provide.
-Waiting for the “right time” to leave or hoping that your narcissistic or abusive partner leaves first will only prolong the length of time you’re staying in a toxic situation.

 4. Have Someone With You When You Move Out